twistlock/docs/api/descriptions/signup/post.md

 ### cURL Request

-The following curl command creates the initial admin user with the username `admin` and password `password`.
+The following cURL command creates the initial admin user with the username `admin` and password `password`.

 ```bash
 $ curl -k \